ashutosh2803/Expense-manager_v2.0/README.md

 ![Expense Manager](https://user-images.githubusercontent.com/40117155/224504047-acc08604-a10c-4c4f-aaba-52b3a02feb84.png)

-If you liked my work, give us a star!
+If you liked my work, please give a star!⭐️